-Living in densely populated neighborhoods can actually decrease risk of diabetes and obesityJanuary 15th, 2014 in Health /
+Living in densely populated neighborhoods can actually decrease risk of diabetes and obesityJanuary 15, 2014 in Medicine & Health / Health

 Torontonians living in neighbourhoods that aren't conducive to walking have a 33 per cent greater risk of developing diabetes or being obese, according to new research.